gugabfigueiredo/rules-of-the-game/README.md

 ### Registration

-To register as a member, create a pull request adding your name and link to your github profile to the [members](members.md) file
+To register as a member, open a pull request adding your name and link to your github profile to the [members](members.md) file

 ```md
 * [Guga Figueiredo](https://github.com/gugabfigueiredo)